SiliconLabsSoftware/docs-matter/sld290-matter-wifi-getting-started-example/build-chip-tool.md

 On powering up the board, the red and green lights should start blinking.

-### To start using the Raspberry Pi:
+### Start Using the Raspberry Pi

 1. Power-up the RPi4B.
 Once it is booted up, check the Raspberry Pi's IP address.
 Refer to [Finding Raspberry Pi IP address](/matter/<docspace-docleaf-version>/matter-references/find-raspi) in the References chapter to get the IP address or enter the Hostname directly in PuTTY.
 2. Once you find the IP address, launch Putty, select `Session`, enter the IP address of the Raspberry Pi, and click `Open`
-3. Enter the username and password given at the time of flashing and click `Enter`
+3. Enter the username and password given at the time of flashing and click `Enter`.

-   Note: If username and password not provided while flashing then by default
+   Note: If the username and password are not provided while flashing then by default

-   Username: ubuntu
+   - Username: ubuntu
-   Password: ubuntu
+   - Password: ubuntu

 4. Switch to root mode and navigate to path "/home/ubuntu/connectedhomeip/out/standalone" to find the chip-tool.
    Matter hub/chip-tool are ready and working.
-Keep the PuTTY session open for the further steps.
+Keep the PuTTY session open for later steps.

 5. Update the latest packages by running following commands in the terminal:
    ```shell